-- o Fondling is defined as the touching of the private parts of another person for the purposes of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - o Incest is defined as sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - o Statutory Rape is defined as sexual intercourse with a person who is under the statutory age of consent.
+- a.
+Rape is defined as the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim. - b.
+Fondling is defined as the touching of the private parts of another person for the purposes of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity. - c.
+Incest is defined as sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - d.
+Statutory Rape is defined as sexual intercourse with a person who is under the statutory age of consent.

-· Stalking:
+Stalking

-- i.
-Engaging in a course of conduct directed at a specific person that would cause a reasonable person to- - A) Fear for the person's safety or the safety of others; or - B) Suffer substantial emotional distress. - ii.
-For the purposes of this definition- - A) Course of conduct means two or more acts, including, but not limited to, acts which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property. - B) Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim. - C) Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - iii.
+- 1. Engaging in a course of conduct directed at a specific person that would cause a reasonable person to - a.
+Fear for the person's safety or the safety of others; or - b.
+Suffer substantial emotional distress. - 2.
+For the purposes of this definition - a.
+Course of conduct means two or more acts, including, but not limited to, acts which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property. - b.
+Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim. - c.
+Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. d.
 For the purposes of complying with the requirements of this section and section 668.41, any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.

-Jurisdictional Definitions of Domestic Violence, Dating Violence, Sexual Assault and Stalking Domestic Violence: Missouri's protective order statutes provide the following definitions (Mo.
+Jurisdictional Definitions of Domestic Violence, Dating Violence, Sexual Assault and Stalking

+Domestic Violence: Missouri's protective order statutes provide the following definitions (Mo.
 Rev. Stat. § 455.010):

 "Domestic violence" is abuse or stalking committed by a family or household member.

 "Family" or "household member", [includes] spouses, former spouses, any person related by blood or marriage, persons who are presently residing together or have resided together in the past, any person who is or has been in a continuing social relationship of a romantic or intimate nature with the victim, and anyone who has a child in common regardless of whether they have been married or have resided together at any time.
-In addition, Missouri criminal statutes include various degrees of the crime
+In addition, Missouri criminal statutes include various degrees of the crime.